samskivert/website/blog/_posts/2013-11-07-thinking-aloud-rsp.md

 that are used by the program runtime, allowing the code for the application to be unloaded and reloaded without abandoning its current state.
 This can work in conjunction with existing on-the-fly code reloading mechanisms (like JRebel, but eliminating many of its limitations).
-Or one could use a bigger hammer and simply unload and reload everything except the reactive state, when requested by the developer.
+Or one can use a bigger hammer and simply unload and reload everything except the reactive state, when requested by the developer.
 Either mechanism eliminates the tedious and time consuming process of returning to a particular application state to test newly introduced code changes.